AlvaroCalo/hotel/README.md

     * Sign up in the reservation link
     * Log in in the reservation link
     * Reservation page after sign up or log in
+    * When check button is hitted in the book rooms links it charges underneath the availability of the rooms
-    * User profile: View and edit reservations (the payment in the hotel)
+    * User profile: View, edit reservations (the payment in the hotel), complete and update personal info

 ## Done: